Top UK bank lobbyist resigns over 2008 remarks about businesswoman

-LONDON (Reuters) - A senior British bank lobbyist has resigned over comments made in 2008 about businesswoman Amanda Staveley, who arranged billions of pounds of rescue financing for Barclays (BARC.L) at the height of the credit crisis.
+LONDON, June 16 (Reuters) - A senior British bank lobbyist has resigned over comments made in 2008 about businesswoman Amanda Staveley, who arranged billions of pounds of rescue financing for Barclays at the height of the credit crisis.

 Stephen Jones, who is expected to give evidence in a $2 billion London court battle between Staveley and Barclays next month, offered his resignation as chief executive of UK Finance on Tuesday and the board accepted, according to a statement.